 You can learn more about some non toxic cleaner alternatives I love to use here!

-NOTE* I got this adorable kids cleaning set by Melissa & Doug and my boys absolutely LOVE using it to help me “clean” (they usually make a bigger mess when they try to help but it’s so adorable I learned to just work around it).
+NOTE* I got these Melissa & Doug cleaning sets and my boys absolutely LOVE using it to help me “clean” (they usually make a bigger mess when they try to help but it’s so adorable I learned to just work around it).
 I put together their own cleaning basket and filled the little cleaner bottle with some thieves cleaner so they can help spray counters and it’s a great way to help them learn good cleaning chores early!